Matthew 26:42

 - Darby Bible

-Again a second time He went away and prayed, saying, "My Father, if it is impossible for this cup to pass without my drinking it, Thy will be done."
+Again a second time he went away, and prayed, saying, O my Father, if this cannot pass away, except I drink it, thy will be done.

 Again, a second time he went away, and prayed, saying, "My Father, if this cup can't pass away from me unless I drink it, your desire be done."